-Appendix A: Software compliance check and remediation
+Appendix B: Software compliance check and remediation

 In this section, we will run software version compliance check using Ansible.
 For fabric switch that is not running on standard software version, we will perform software upgrade and bring all fabric switches into the standard version.